We could only think. This isn’t happening…

 Q: Is there a delay in shipping and receiving orders?

-We’ve also seen a delay in parcel processing with the customs of the different countries.
-We still expect a maximum delivery time of 2 to 3 weeks, but do note that we’ve seen deliveries of 6 weeks too.
+IMPORTANT: We’ve also seen frequent parcel processing delays by the shipping companies and the various countries’ customs.
+We still expect a standard maximum delivery time of 2 to 3 weeks, but note that we’ve regularly seen deliveries of 6 weeks, too, with few exceptions of 2 and 3 months.
+If you need the item before a specific date, please get in touch with us before placing the order.

-If you have any other questions, please feel free to contact us anytime, we will be more than happy to assist and help you out.
+If you have any other questions, please get in touch with us anytime.
+We will be more than happy to assist and help you.

 Stay safe and healthy!